a

 Been there recently?

-Jodhpur is popularly known as “Blue City,” as most of the houses and ancient structures have shades of blue in them.
-This historical city was founded in 1459 by a king named Rao Jodha belonging to the Rathore dynasty, who were Rajputs.
+Popularly known as “Blue City” as most of the houses and ancient structures have shades of blue in them.
+Jodhpur, a historical city, was founded in 1459 by a king named Rao Jodha belonging to the Rathore dynasty, who were Rajputs.
 The city, located at the foot of a large hill, has temples, forts, and palaces to keep the tourists busy.
 The Rathores ruled from here for a long time and left behind a cultural legacy that has helped Jodhpur prosper.
-Marwari, one of the finest horse breeds in India, is only found here.
+Marwari, one of the finest horse breeds in India, is found only here.
 Apart from its historical importance, Jodhpur is also known for the Marwaris, the people of the business class.

 Nearby Places to See